Lenovo IdeaPad Slim 5 Pro laptop launched in India

-New Delhi, Sep 3 (IANS) Lenovo on Friday launched the IdeaPad Slim 5 Pro laptop with up to 11th Gen Intel Core i7 and up to AMD Ryzen 7 5800H processors in the Indian market.
+New Delhi: Lenovo on Friday launched the IdeaPad Slim 5 Pro laptop with up to 11th Gen Intel Core i7 and up to AMD Ryzen 7 5800H processors in the Indian market.

 The Lenovo IdeaPad Slim 5 Pro is now available at a starting price of Rs 77,990 on Lenovo.com, all other ecommerce channels, and offline stores as well.